fanzhangcs/fanzhangcs.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
 I am currently a Professor in [Guangzhou University](http://wyy.gzhu.edu.cn/).
 I was a research associate in the database group at the University of New South Wales, advised by [Scientia Prof. Xuemin Lin](http://www.cse.unsw.edu.au/~lxue/).
-I got my PhD from the center for AI at University of Technology Sydney in Aug 2017, advised by [Prof. Ying Zhang](https://profiles.uts.edu.au/Ying.Zhang) and [Prof. Lu Qin](https://profiles.uts.edu.au/Lu.Qin).
-I received my Bachelor degree in CS from Zhejiang University in July 2014.
+I got my PhD from the center for AI at University of Technology Sydney in 2018, advised by [Prof. Ying Zhang](https://profiles.uts.edu.au/Ying.Zhang) and [Prof. Lu Qin](https://profiles.uts.edu.au/Lu.Qin).
+I received my Bachelor degree in CS from Zhejiang University in 2014.

-My research interests focus on large-scale graph analytics, especially for cohesive subgraph, graph decomposition, and network stability.
+My research interests focus on large-scale graph analytics, especially for cohesive subgraph, graph decomposition, network stability and influence spread.
 Link to [DBLP](https://dblp.uni-trier.de/pid/21/3626-36.html) and [Google Scholar](https://scholar.google.com.au/citations?user=0OXLcmYAAAAJ&hl=zh-CN).

 Publications (* indicates corresponding author)